 As well as being a member of a regulated professional body, it is important that a counsellor is transparent with regard to his/her full armoury or background.
 I am happy to disclose this here:

-CPD (Continuing Professional Development) – in order to keep abreast of industry developments, I currently utilise the BACP’s CPD Hub (an online video resources system), read Therapy Today and Private Practice Journal, attend supervision and discuss the sector in general with former peers
+CPD (Continuing Professional Development) – in order to keep abreast of industry developments, I currently utilise Psychotherapy Networker’s online tools and the BACP’s archive, read Private Practice Journal, MadinAmerica.com and Asylum Magazine, attend supervision and discuss the sector in general with former peers.
+I also contribute book reviews and feature articles to BACP journals which itself constitutes R&D (research & development) in the area of therapy

 FTP (Fitness to Practise) – deemed Proficient on 23/05/2018